-Fire has been used as a tool for decades in Idaho County, including by the Native Americans.
+Fire itself has been used as a tool for decades in Idaho County, including by Native Americans.
 Fire is used by private landowners and State and federal agencies to meet many resource objectives.

-Wildfires have also had a history in Idaho County, including some of the more famous fires in the United States in 1910 and the 1930s.
-However, devastating fires have a recent history as was seen in 2015 when many homes were destroyed.
+Wildfires have also had a history in Idaho County, including some of the more famous fires in the United States in 1910 and in the 1930s.
+Devastating fires also, however, have a recent history, as was seen in 2015, when many homes were destroyed.

 Fuels across the landscape have changed due to fire suppression.
-Changing landscapes have resulted in larger and more intense fires which are expected to continue with predicted climate changes for this area.
+Changing landscapes have resulted in larger and more intense fires, which are expected to continue with predicted climate changes for this area.

-Because fuels have accumulated over time, management actions are needed to move stands from their current condition to one that is more resilient to the effects of fire, insect and disease outbreaks, and drought.
+Because fuels have accumulated over time, management actions are needed to move stands from their current conditions to ones more resilient to the effects of fire, insect and disease outbreaks, and drought.